openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       }
     }

-Each *get-accessor* (*getter*) must have no parameters and explicit return type.
-Each *set-accessor* (*setter*) must have a single parameter and no return type.
+A *get-accessor* (*getter*) must not have parameters but must have an explicit return type.
+A *set-accessor* (*setter*) must have a single parameter and no return type.
 The use of getters and setters looks the same as the use of fields.
+A :index:`compile-time error` occurs if:

-Usage of getters or setters as methods leads to a :index:`compile-time error`.
+-  Getters or setters are used as methods;
+-  *Set-accessor* (*setter*) has a single parameter that is optional (see :ref:`Optional Parameters`):

 .. code-block:: typescript
    :linenos: